STRISORES Baird, 1858

 |Click for species-level tree of Caprimulgidae|

 The thesis by Han (2006) and the follow-up paper (Han et al., 2010) have done much to clarify the situation within the Caprimulgidae.
-Sigurdsson's (2013) disseration touched up the overall structure and bit, and filled in more of the details (hence the tree).
+Sigurdsson's (2013) disseration and the following paper (Sigurdsson and Cracraft, 2014) touched up the overall structure a bit, and filled in more of the details (hence the species tree).

 It was clear from previous work (Mariaux and Braun, 1996; Barrowclough et al. 2006; Larsen et al. 2007) that Caprimulgus itself was paraphyletic and that the Caprimulgidae were not simply divided into Nighthawks and Nightjars.
 It also seemed that the Eared-Nightjars are completely separate from Caprimulgidae.
 Both Han and Sigurdsson sampled many more taxa, and have established the general shape of the family, and shown that it doesn't make sense to separate some species into a separate family Eurostopodiae.
 Indeed, looking at both Han's and Sigurdsson's results, it does not appear that the wider Caprimulgidae can even be usefully divided in subfamilies.
 Such a division would not be particularly informative.